NetiBot/NetiBotApp/README.md

 /urban[word]|Returns the definition of [word] from the Urban Dictionary API.
 /webmd|Responds with a horrible diagnosis and treatment.
 /wow|Returns a random "Wow" from the Owen Wilson film API.
+/weather[zipcode]|Returns the current weather for [zipcode] from the Accuweather API.
+/apod|Returns NASA photo of the day.
+/nobel|Returns a random Nobel Prize winner.

 # Events
 Event|Description